5 Ways to Overcome Mental Exhaustion

 3. Give yourself permission to relax (and mean it).

 Posted Apr 15, 2016

 People often complain about not having enough time, but they sometimes don't recognize their mental exhaustion.
-Here are 5 simple tips to recharge mentally that don't require much of a commitment of energy you don't have.
+Here are 5 simple tips to recharge mentally that don't require much of a commitment or the use of energy you don't have.

 1. Spot small opportunities to rest your mind.

 Like many people, whenever I have a spare second (e.g., waiting in line at the supermarket) you'll find me clicking around on my phone.
 I like to do this, except when I'm feeling mentally exhausted.
 If I know I need to rest my mind, I'll use those little spaces of time to do some "mindfulness lite."
 This is usually as simple as just feeling the physical sensation of my body standing, and doing some slow breathing.
 You can pay attention to any physical sensation—e.g., the feeling of your feet making contact with the ground, or the positioning of your hips or shoulders.
 This is mindfulness for real life and it doesn't need to be complicated.

 2. Reduce excess sensory input, or go mono-sensory.

 Take a break from excess light and noise.
 Spend a few minutes sitting in a dark, silent room and notice how relaxing it is.